pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     process_recorder.create_table()

-The library module :mod:`eventsourcing.popo` has recorders that use "plain old Python objects", which simply keep stored events in a data structure in memory, and provides the fastest alternative for rapid development of event sourced applications.
+The persistence module :mod:`eventsourcing.popo` has recorders that use "plain old Python objects", which simply keep stored events in a data structure in memory, and provides the fastest alternative for rapid development of event sourced applications.
 It ~4x faster than using SQLite,